 The State's unrestricted appropriation is the largest component of the University's nonoperating revenues.
-The amount requested for fiscal 2012 was \$71.24 million.
-However, the amount appropriated by the State was \$58.49 million resulting in an appropriation for fiscal 2012 that was \$12.75 million less than the amount requested.
-Although the budget request for fiscal 2012 did not fully meet the real needs of the University, it was able to maintain a balanced budget and an acceptable level of quality in carrying out the University's mission as it currently exists.
+The amount requested for fiscal 2013 was \$59.02 million.
+However, the amount appropriated by the State was \$58.86 million resulting in an appropriation for fiscal 2013 that was \$160 thousand less than the amount requested.